CI/CD Integration

 - name: Generate tests for all files

-run: npx shiptested generate --ci --all
+run: npx shiptested@latest generate --ci --all

 env: